nansencenter/NERSC-HYCOM-CICE/README.md

 If you get errors about server certificates, see [here](../..//overview#markdown-header-server-certificates)

+# HYCOM-CICE directory structure
+The following structure is relative to the checked out code.

+    ├── bin                 # Location of binaries
+    ├── cice                # Location of CICE code ├── doc                 # Documentation in markdown format ├── hycom               # Location of hycom code and utilities │   ├── hycom_ALL       # Location of setup/diag routines
+    │   ├── MSCPROGS        # Location of setup/diag routines  developed at NERSC
+    │   └── RELO            # Location of hycom source code
+    ├── input               # Location of some input files ├── python              # Location of python routines (may be moved ...)
+    └── TP0a1.00            # Location of "Reference experiment"

 # Compiling HYCOM-CICE support programs

 * Compile MSCPROGS routine, following the instructions given in [./hycom/MSCPROGS/](./hycom/MSCPROGS/)